-MCEV[©] is the sum of:
+MCEV® is the sum of:

 - adjusted net asset value (ANAV), which corresponds to the market value of assets attributable to shareholders after deducting intangible assets, subordinated debt and other items included in In-Force covered business.
 Adjusted net asset value is determined on the valuation date at consolidated level excluding non-controlling interests and breaks down into Required Capital and Free Surplus; - the value of In-Force business, corresponding to the present value of future profits (PVFP) net of taxes generated on In-Force business at the measurement date.
 MCEV® principles state that the reference yield curve may be determined based on the swap curve, as adjusted if appropriate to achieve alignment with Solvency II requirements.
-For the euro zone, the yield curve is extrapolated using the Smith-Wilson method from a last liquid point at 20 years with convergence on the ultimate forward rate of 3.75% at 40 years.
+For the eurozone, the yield curve is extrapolated using the Smith-Wilson method from a last liquid point at 20 years with convergence on the ultimate forward rate of 3.6% at 40 years.
 For Brazil, the last liquid point is at 10 years with convergence on the ultimate forward rate of 5.50% at 50 years.
 The Group has chosen to comply with Solvency II requirements by using the yield curves published by EIOPA as the reference yield curves.
-The credit risk and volatility adjustments applied at 31 December 2020 for the Group's various host countries in the euro zone are unchanged from 31 December 2019.
+The credit risk and volatility adjustments applied at 31 December 2021 for the Group's various host countries in the eurozone are unchanged from 31 December 2020.

-The market risk sensitivity of MCEV[©] is tested to measure the impact of interest rate and equity volatilities.
-MCEV[©] principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the rest of Europe and Latin America.
+The market risk sensitivity of MCEV[®] is tested to measure the impact of interest rate and equity volatilities.
+MCEV[®] principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the Europe excluding France region (except for CNP Vita Assicurazione and CNP Vita Assicura, which were not included in the MCEV[®] reporting scope) and Latin America.
 The sensitivities analysed in 2018 were aligned with Solvency II requirements and were as follows: